spacebeam/research/web/spacebeam.org/content/updates/blackboard.md

-Incoming lines from the programmable module allow information in each module to access the central knowledge, and output lines from the central knowledge store to the programmable modules allow connection activation information to be distributed back to the programmable modules.
+Incoming lines from the programmable module allow information in each module to access the central knowledge, and output lines from the central knowledge store to the programmable modules allow connection activation information to be distributed back to the modules.

 The two programmable modules are *just copies* of the module.
 It is assumed that lower-level mechanisms, outside of the model itself, are responsible for aligning inputs with the two modules, so that shown two units are presented,